1jour1vin

 Wine rated (2024 guide) 92/100

-The Peyrabon bouquet is very refined, with delicate notes of blueberries, elderberry, and eucalyptus, as well as hints of licorice and cocoa beans.
-Medium-bodied, the wine has powerful, fine-grained tannins that provide excellent structure across the palate.
-An elegant wine that can certainly be enjoyed young, but still deserves a little time to develop.
-2028-2042
+Peyrabon’s bouquet is remarkably refined, featuring delicate notes of blueberries, elderflower, and eucalyptus, along with hints of licorice and cocoa beans.
+Medium-bodied, the wine boasts powerful, fine-grained tannins that provide excellent structure across the palate.
+An elegant wine that can certainly be enjoyed young, but it still deserves a little time to open up.
+2028–2042

 Vert de Vin